 Dean Kaplan leads PFM’s Management and Budget Consulting practice.
-He works on multi-year financial planning and operations improvement for K-12 school districts and local governments including Columbus (OH), the Allentown School District (PA) and the Commonwealth of Pennsylvania’s Department of Education and Department of Community & Economic Development.
-The Commonwealth appointed Dean recovery plan coordinator for Pittsburgh, Reading, and New Castle, cities in the distressed municipalities program, and fiscal assistant for various school districts.
+He works on multi-year financial planning and operations improvement for K-12 school districts and local governments across the country, often on behalf of state agencies such as the Commonwealth of Pennsylvania’s Department of Education and Department of Community & Economic Development.
+The Commonwealth appointed Dean recovery plan coordinator for cities in its distressed municipalities program, and fiscal monitor for various financially-challenged school districts.

 In addition, Dean taught at the University of Pennsylvania’s Fels Center of Government and served as an evaluator for the Ford Foundation’s Innovations in American Government Awards.